sutoiku/puffin/FAQ.md

 - Enforcement of column and | or row-level access control policies.

 ## Can I use Pafin without a Lakehouse?
 Yes, you can use Pafin with just an Object Store like [Amazon S3](https://aws.amazon.com/s3/).
-But you should still take a close look at [Apache Iceberg](https://iceberg.apache.org/), for the following reasons:
+But you should still take a look at [Apache Iceberg](https://iceberg.apache.org/), for the following reasons:

 ## Why should I use a Lakehouse like Iceberg instead of just an Object Store like S3?
 A Lakehouse like [Apache Iceberg](https://iceberg.apache.org/), [Apache Hudi](https://hudi.apache.org/), and [Delta Lake](https://delta.io/) offers many critical features: